AeroPress - The Original - incl. 100 filters

 • Then add 100 g of water (bypass).

-This AeroPress recipe with the bypass method has brewed many great cups.
-Felix Hohlmann used it to become Swiss AeroPress Champion 2016.
-The recipe was also successfully used with slight modifications at the German AeroPress Championship.
-Swiss filter coffee champion and later world champion Emi Fukahori also brewed with the bypass method in the Compulsory Service of the Brewers Cup in 2018.
+This AeroPress recipe using the bypass method has brewed many great cups.
+Felix Hohlmann used it to become the Swiss AeroPress Champion in 2016.
+The recipe was also used successfully with slight modifications at the German AeroPress Championship.
+Swiss filter coffee champion Emi Fukahori, who later became World Champion, also used the bypass method in 2018 during the compulsory service of the Brewers Cup.

 What is the bypass method?

-The bypass method is particularly suitable when coffee brewed with a "normal" method tends to become too bitter.
-When working with bypass, you don't force all the water past the coffee, which extracts less.
+The bypass method is particularly suitable when coffee tends to become too bitter with "normal" brewing methods.
+When working with a bypass, you don't force all the water through the coffee, which results in less extraction.
 Instead, you add a portion of the water to the concentrate after brewing.

 Guaranteed origin